The patient has a freak accident at home while relaxing on a weekend

 Patient brought to our hospital for management of his maxillary fracture

 Dr SM Balaji, jaw fracture specialist, examined the patient and ordered imaging studies including a 3D CT scan.
 Examination revealed that the entire maxillary segment was mobile.
-There was complete horizontal separation of the maxilla from the skull.
-Horizontal maxillary fractures are also known as a floating palate.
+There was the complete horizontal separation of the maxilla from the skull.
+Horizontal maxillary fractures are also known as the floating palate.